maneeshs/terraform-aws/README.md

 # terraform-aws
-Terraform to create, manage, and update infrastructure resources on Cloud - AWS
+This repository has Terraform IaC for CICD piepline.
+Terraform is used to create, manage, and update infrastructure resources on Cloud - AWS

 Below are the steps to be followed for this deployment